-- 1. Pitch to establish flight at 65 KIAS for final approach. - 2.
+- 1. Pitch to establish flight at 60 KIAS for final approach. - 2.
 Set the Mixture to Idle Cutoff, to secure the fuel system and prevent a fire. - 3.
-Set the Fuel Selector to Off, to secure the fuel system and prevent a fire. - 4.
+Set the Fuel Shutoff Valve to Off, to secure the fuel system and prevent a fire. - 4.
 Set the Ignition Switch to Off, to secure the engine and prevent inadvertent engine firing during evacuation. - 5.
 Extend flaps as required for a safe landing.
-When flaps are extended, slowing to 60 KIAS is permitted as required.
-Use of 40 degrees of flaps is recommended in order to land with the slowest possible ground speed. - 6.
+Use of 30 degrees of flaps is recommended in order to land with the slowest possible ground speed. - 6.
 When the airplane is fully configured for landing, turn the Master Switch Off, to secure the electrical system and prevent a fire. - 7.
 Prior to touchdown, unlatch both doors to avoid becoming trapped in the event of structural buckling. - 8.
 Touch down at the slowest possible ground speed, and heavily apply brakes to stop in the shortest distance possible. - 9.
-Upon stopping the aircraft, immediately evacuate all occupants and move upwind in case of a fire. - 10.
-CALL 911 FIRST IF NECESSARY, then call Lake Elmo Aero at 651-777-1399 to activate Emergency Response procedures.
+Upon stopping the aircraft, immediately evacuate all occupants and move upwind in case of a fire. - CALL 911 FIRST IF NECESSARY, then call Lake Elmo Aero at 651-777-1399 to activate Emergency Response procedures.
 Refer to Lake Elmo Aero Safety Policies and Procedures manual for emergency contact procedures when safely outside of the airplane.